 Taking Responsibility for Next Steps

 The best way to take personal responsibility for addiction and substance abuse problems is to be fully involved in the recovery process.
 This involvement means taking positive actions and seeking out formal help.
-Once the decision has been made to take responsibility for recovery, the next steps are to follow up and take action:
+Once that is accomplished, the next steps are to follow up and take action:

-- Ask for help by seeking out medical guidance on treatment.
+- Ask for help by seeking medical guidance on treatment options.

 - Follow up on referrals to centers and professional therapists.